wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Improved: a server-safe procedure to load external xml contents, needed to read anti-spam databases responses.
 = 3.1.0 =
 * Improved: log entries now stored in a database table - no more data will be lost when plugin upgrades.
 = 3.0.2 =